LattePandaTeam/Docs/docs/content/mu_edition/design_guide_bios.md

     - The 3.3V power supply to the flash chip MUST be stable AT THE SAME TIME as power is applied to the Compute Module (VIN).

 - Do NOT power the flash chip after the Compute Module has booted.

-- The compute module attempts to read the flash chip shortly after power-up.
+     > The compute module attempts to read the flash chip shortly after power-up.
 If the flash chip is unpowered at that moment, the read fails, and the system will not boot.

+- `+3V3_SB` standby power supply is recommended for powering the flash chip.

+    > `+3V3_SB` indicates that as long as the carrier board is connected to an external power source, `+3V3_SB` remains continuously powered, regardless of whether the compute module is operating or shut down.

 ### Boot Selection Circuit